BMAC History

 The BMAC History book

-As part of the celebrations marking BMAC's 50th Anniversary, the committee commissioned a 'History of BMAC' publication which is now available for download here
+As part of the celebrations marking our 50th Anniversary in 2023, the BMAC Committee commissioned a 'History of BMAC' which is now available for download here.

-Many thanks to the hard working History team, who worked long and hard to pull this fabulous record together.
+Many thanks to the hard working History team, who worked long and hard to pull this fabulous publication together.

 A little bit about BMAC